nothub/website/content/posts/golang-shellscript/index.md

 //usr/bin/env -S go run "$0" "$@" ; exit
 //go:build exclude
 package main

-func main() {
-    println("Hello, World!")
-}
+// ...
 ```

-For Go <= v1.16, instead of `//go:build exclude` the syntax is `//+build exclude`.
+For Go <= v1.16, the constraint prefix differs and looks like this: `//+build exclude`

 ## Handling Dependencies

-Okay but the original problem also requires me to handle YAML, for that I want to use [gopkg.in/yaml.v3](https://pkg.go.dev/gopkg.in/yaml.v3).
+Okay this is all cool but the original problem also requires me to handle YAML, for that I want to use a package like [gopkg.in/yaml.v3](https://pkg.go.dev/gopkg.in/yaml.v3).

-In modern Go projects, dependencies are usually declared in the projects `go.mod` file and managed by the `go` cli tool.
+In modern Go projects, dependencies are typically declared in the project's `go.mod` file and managed by the `go` cli tool.
-Ideally we want to leverage the same tooling for the script.
+Ideally we want to use the same tooling for the script.

 Instead of directly calling `go run` in the script-header, we can add some additional logic to create and use a `go.mod` file on the fly.